Closed-head injury: ASCOT

 The ASCOT probability of survival encapsulates several of the variables measured in the Glasgow Coma Scale but also includes systolic blood pressure, respiration rates upon admission, and anatomic injuries.
 The ASCOT was found to be the most sensitive tool for determining severity of head injuries in children and is effective in predicting the outcome of injury.

 Mechanism based

 A mechanism-based TBI classification system divides traumatic brain injuries (TBI) into closed and penetrating head trauma; based on the way in which the person was injured.

 Treatments

 There are several different types of treatment available to those who have suffered a closed-head injury.
 The treatment type chosen can depend on several factors including the type and severity of injury as well as the effects that injury has on the patient.

 The course of treatment differs for each patient and can include several types of treatment, depending on the patient's specific needs.

 Early treatment is vital to recovering lost motor function after an injury, but cognitive abilities can be recovered regardless of time past since injury.
+Virtual reality-based therapy allows patients to engage in exercise in a different capacity, especially when in the acute stage of recovery.
+It has been found that early intervention using virtual reality therapy has drastically improved the mobility of patients who sustained a closed brain injury.
+Physical activity has also been an effective form of treatment to allow patients to regain some motor and coordination skills.